Florence Mkhize

 Florence Grace Mkhize (1932 – July 10, 1999) was an anti-apartheid activist and women's movement leader.
 Mkhize was usually called 'Mam Flo'.
 Mkhize was also involved in trade unions in South Africa, organizing for the South African Congress of Trade Unions (SACTU).
+From her teenage years, determined to be part of the solution of the apartheid, she joined the African National Congress (ANC).
+By the age of 20, Mkhize was already a full fledged activist.